 Sandesanilayam Catechetical Centre

-Catechetical activity is the sure sign of the life of a church.
+Catechetical activity is the sure sign how to make a resume on word of the life of a church.
 But its means and methods vary from time to time.
 With the establishment of the Vicariate in 1887 the prelates were very eager and earnest in imparting true faith to the flock.
 Particular attention was shown for the faith formation of children and youngsters.

 Mar Mathew Kavukattu